-- (b) Compute the observed mean and variance and sd. - (c) Compute a 95% confidence interval for the true mean.

-5. Plot a single graph of all three cities' homicide rates, as a function of the year, all on the same graph together, hopefully in different colours and/or with different symbols.
-(Hint: After plotting the first city's rates with "plot", try using the R command "points" for the remaining rates, so it adds them to the same plot; see also the "col" and "pch" options.)

-6. For each of the three pairs of cities (i.e., for Toronto-Montreal, and Toronto-Winnipeg, and Montreal-Winnipeg), compute a 95% confidence interval for the difference between the true means of the two cities.
+- 4. For each of the three cities' annual homicide rates, compute the observed mean and variance and sd, and also plot a graph of the homicide rate as a function of the year. - 5.
+Plot a single graph of all three cities' homicide rates, as a function of the year, all on the same graph together, hopefully in different colours and/or with different symbols.
+(Hint: After plotting the first city's rates with "plot", try using the R command "points" for the remaining rates, so it adds them to the same plot; see also the "col" and "pch" options.) - 6.
+For each of the three pairs of cities (i.e., for Toronto-Montreal, and Toronto-Winnipeg, and Montreal-Winnipeg), compute a P-value to test the null hypothesis that the true means of the two cities are equal. - 7.
+Interpret the results of all of the above computations clearly and explicitly and completely, in complete English sentences.
+In particular, do your computations establish which city is the safest, and which city is the least safe, or don't they?
+Explain.